hyperledger-labs/splice/docs/src/sv_operator/sv_helm.rst

 -------------------------

 SV operators are identified by a human-readable name and an EC public key.
-This identification is stable across deployments of the Canton network.
+This identification is stable across deployments of the Global Synchronizer.
 You are, for example, expected to reuse your SV name and public key between (test-)network resets.

 Use the following shell commands to generate a keypair in the format expected by the SV node software: ::